 Food waste in landfill sites emits methane gas which is a greenhouse gas 20 times more potent than CO2 or carbon dioxide.
 About 6%-8% of all human-caused greenhouse gas emissions could be reduced if we stop wasting food.

-On an individual level, the average UK family still throws away around £60 of food every month.
-That’s a massive £720 a year straight in the bin!
+On an individual level, the average UK family still throws away around £80 of food every month.
+That's a massive £1000 a year straight in the bin!
 The U.S. Department of Agriculture's National Household Food Acquisition and Purchase Survey puts the cost at around $1900 per year per household.
 Planning our meals, only buying what we need, and using leftovers can help reduce this amount.
-There are lots of simple things we can all do to reduce food waste

-Green Eating means choosing responsibly grown fruits and vegetables that's better for you and the environment.
 Eating produce in season is a great move towards eating sustainably.
 It's using food at its best.
 Research also suggests buying food in season can be up to one-third cheaper.
-Food in season is naturally abundant and hasn’t had to incur long-term storage costs.
+Food in season is naturally abundant and hasn't had to incur long-term storage costs.
 Using fresh ingredients means getting the best nutritional value from the meals you cook.
-Amazingly, nearly all of the vegetables you find in supermarkets and greengrocers can be grown in the UK.

 Choose Fairtrade Products